amauricio/junkshell/README.md

-# ⚡ Luminus: powershell shellcode loader
+# ⚡ Junkshell: powershell shellcode loader
 Sometimes, you need a fast way to encode your shellcode and execute it easily without being blocked by AV/EDR.
 Luminus is a PowerShell script designed to encode your shellcode and execute it directly in memory.
 The best part is the powershell script is different on each generation, so it's hard to detect.

 ## How it works